Virtual Psychotherapy for Communities Across Ontario

 Accessing quality mental health and holistic care shouldn’t be limited by where you live.
 That’s why I offer compassionate, integrative psychotherapy and naturopathic care entirely online, making support available to you wherever you live in Ontario.

 As both a Registered Psychotherapist and Naturopathic Doctor, I provide a holistic approach that addresses both your emotional and physical well-being.
-Together, we’ll create a healing space that fits your unique needs and lifestyle.
-In our virtual sessions, you’ll have the space to talk about what’s troubling you — whether it’s anxiety, depression, relationship challenges, life transitions, or simply feeling stuck.
-I’ll listen carefully, help you gain clarity, and gently guide you toward greater self-understanding and healthier ways of coping.
+I work with adults experiencing anxiety, depression, relationship challenges, life transitions, stress or simply feeling stuck or overwhelmed.

 -